gentlecat/steam-locomotive/README.md

 Steam Locomotive is a PHP wrapper for Steam Web API with useful tools such as Steam ID converters, validators, etc.

-Please, feel free to contribute!
+**Please note that this project is no longer actively maintained!** The best way to make a change is by submitting a pull request.
 You can add missing interface, fix function that is not working properly or do something else.
-Any improvements are welcome.
+Any improvements are welcome!

 ## How it works